Hans-Peter Wild

 Hans-Peter Wild (born 16 June 1941) is a German-born Swiss businessman and lawyer.
 Wild is the owner and chairman of Capri-Sun a fruit juice manufacturer based in Zug, Switzerland.
 Until 2014, he was the majority shareholder in the company Wild Flavors, one of the leading manufacturers of natural flavours for the food industry.
-Hans-Peter Wild lives in Zug with his Partner Christine E. Drage, also a lawyer, and is one of the richest people in Switzerland.
+Hans-Peter Wild lives in Zug with his wife, Christine E. Drage, now Mrs. Christine Wild, also a lawyer, and is one of the richest people in Switzerland.

 Biography

 Hans-Peter Wild, the son of Rudolf Wild and Leonie Wild, was born in Heidelberg in 1941.

 He passed the first state examination as a lawyer in Heidelberg with distinction.
 He completed a degree in business studies in Mannheim, majoring in fiscal law and auditing, and earned an MBA.
 He spent two years studying at the Sorbonne in Paris and at the University of Cambridge before completing a PhD entitled “The market-dominating company under French law” at the Faculty of Law at the University of Mannheim.

 After graduation, he worked for the Bremen family business Diersch & Schröder for four years as managing director, being responsible for the company's mineral oil, chemistry, and shipping activities.